-Fall color comes to Lake Tahoe and Eastern Sierra foliage starting toward the end of September and peaks through October.
-Exactly when the leaves change color varies somewhat from year to year.
-If the weather remains mild and slowly cools down as autumn transitions into winter, the fall color show will last for several weeks.
-If we get a sudden cold snap or an early snow, fall leaves can leave the trees literally over night.
+Fall color comes to Lake Tahoe and Eastern Sierra foliage starting toward the end of September and peaking in October, but the exact timing for when the leaves change color varies somewhat from year to year.
+If the weather remains mild and slowly cools down as autumn transitions into winter, the color show will last for several weeks, but if a sudden cold snap rolls in or snow falls early, the leaves may fall off the trees literally overnight.

-Just look around for gold and orange in every direction.
-You will see why this is a magnet for fall color aficionados and photographers, and will probably be joining bunches of them.
-Drive slowly and be on the lookout for preoccupied picture takers and wandering pedestrians.
-I've actually seen people set up tripods in the middle of the road.
+Hope Valley is a special treat with one of the best collections of aspen trees in the Sierra Nevada—just look around and you'll see gold and orange in every direction.
+You will see why this is a magnet for fall color aficionados and photographers, and will probably be joining bunches of them during your trip.
+Drive slowly and be on the lookout for preoccupied picture takers and wandering pedestrians when navigating the road this time of year, especially if the fall foliage is in full effect.

-To take an alternate route back to Reno, go east on 88 toward Woodfords and Minden/Gardnerville.
+If you visit Hope Valley, take an alternate route back to Reno for more impressive views.
+Go east on Highway 88 toward Woodfords and Minden/Gardnerville.
 As you leave Hope Valley, the road passes through some unusually dense, colorful, and photogenic aspens near Sorensen's Resort, then winds down out of the mountains to return you to the desert.
-At the intersection with US 395 in Minden, go north to return to Reno.
+At the intersection with U.S. 395 in Minden, go north to return to Reno.

-Rather than going to Minden, you can turn on 89 at Woodfords and go to Markleeville.
-The Alpine County seat is surrounded by fall color.
-If you want to stay a while, there is lodging in town and nearby camping with a hot spring pool at Grover Hot Springs State Park.
+Rather than going to Minden, you can also turn onto Highway 89 at Woodfords and go to Markleeville where the Alpine County seat is surrounded by fall color.
+If you want to stay longer, there is lodging in town and nearby camping with a hot spring pool at Grover Hot Springs State Park.
 This park is busy with fall color campers at the height of the season.
-Past Markleeville, continue on 89 to Monitor Pass and its expansive stands of aspen groves, then down the eastern Sierra slope to rejoin U.S. 395 south of Topaz Lake.
+Past Markleeville, continue on Highway 89 to Monitor Pass and its expansive stands of aspen groves, then down the eastern Sierra slope to rejoin U.S. 395 south of Topaz Lake.

-If you continue south on US 395 from the Minden / Gardnerville area, you will encounter some increasingly colorful country.
-The area around Topaz Lake is spectacular if you hit it right and things get even better after you cross into Mono County, California.
-You'll drive along the western side of Antelope Valley to the town of Walker, then enter the Walker River Canyon for a winding display of deciduous trees arrayed along the water's edge.
+The area around Topaz Lake is spectacular if you hit it at the right time of year, and things get even better if you continue southwest where you'll cross into Mono County, California, as you drive along the western side of Antelope Valley to the town of Walker.
+Once there, you're just a short hike away from spectacular views at the Walker River Canyon, which is home to a winding display of deciduous trees arrayed along the water's edge.